citusdata/citus_docs/performance/performance_tuning.rst

 However, for certain data types like hll or hstore arrays, the cost of serializing and deserializing data is pretty high.
 In such cases, using binary format for transferring intermediate data can improve query performance due to reduced CPU usage.
 There are two configuration parameters which can be used to tune this behaviour, citus.binary_master_copy_format and citus.binary_worker_copy_format.
 Enabling the former uses binary format to transfer intermediate query results from the workers to the coordinator while the latter is useful in queries which require dynamic shuffling of intermediate data between workers.

-Real Time Executor
+Adaptive Executor
 -------------------------------

-If you have SELECT queries which require sub-second response times, you should try to use the real-time executor.
+If you have SELECT queries which require sub-second response times, you should use the adaptive executor.

-The real-time executor opens one connection and uses two file descriptors per unpruned shard (Unrelated shards are pruned away during planning).
+The adaptive executor opens one connection and uses two file descriptors per unpruned shard (Unrelated shards are pruned away during planning).
 Due to this, the executor may need to open more connections than max_connections or use more file descriptors than max_files_per_process if the query hits a high number of shards.

-In such cases, the real-time executor will begin throttling tasks to prevent overwhelming resources on the workers.
-Since this throttling can reduce query performance, the real-time executor will issue a warning suggesting that max_connections or max_files_per_process should be increased.
+In such cases, the adaptive executor will begin throttling tasks to prevent overwhelming resources on the workers.
+Since this throttling can reduce query performance, the adaptive executor will issue a warning suggesting that max_connections or max_files_per_process should be increased.
 On seeing these warnings, you should increase the suggested parameters to maintain the desired query performance.

 Task Tracker Executor
 -----------------------------------------